 Older adults in the US deserve safe, effective, and patient-centered care in the settings in which they receive their care.
 To achieve this aim, The John A. Hartford Foundation has formed a partnership with the Institute for Healthcare Improvement (IHI) to develop an Age-Friendly Health System Model and rapidly spread the model to 20 percent of US hospitals and health systems by 2020.

 Pursuing Equity, a two-year initiative launched in April 2017, aims to reduce inequities and outline a blueprint for how health care can advance equity.
-Nine health care organizations will work with IHI to deepen their existing efforts to reduce health inequities, using the framework outlined in the
+Eight health care organizations will work with IHI to deepen their existing efforts to reduce health inequities, using the framework outlined in the

 Achieving Health Equity IHI White Paper as the foundation of their work.